-The Nanjing Decade refers to a period of relatively stable government in China between 1928 and 1937.
+The Nanjing Decade refers to a period of relatively stable nationalist and republican government in China between 1928 and 1937.
 During this time China was reunified, at least nominally, and most of the nation was governed by Jiang Jieshi and the Guomindang.

 Mission and challenges